Saatva HD Mattress Review

 Stomach Sleepers

 The best mattresses for stomach sleepers gently cushion the front of the body without allowing the hips to sink in.
 Too much hip sinkage equals poor spinal alignment and possible lower back pain.
-The Saatva HD’s Euro pillow top brings comfort, while its added lumbar support and durable coil system keeps the hips aligned with the spine.
+The Saatva HD’s Euro pillow top brings comfort, while its added lumbar support and durable coil system keeps the hips aligned with the spine for lightweight stomach sleepers..

-The resulting feel and support is ideal for plus-size stomach sleepers.
-Because mattresses feel firmer to lighter people, lightweight and average-weight stomach sleepers who like a softer surface may find the HD too firm.
+Because mattresses feel softer to heavier people, heavyweight and average-weight stomach sleepers who like a firm surface may find the HD too soft.

 Combination Sleepers